 Having marketing data that works for the company reduces the amount of time it takes for the sales department to make a sale.
 Quality marketing data coupled with a compelling email design tailored to the hopes and pain points of your audience produces outstanding and urgent leads to follow-up.

-How to tell if email data is poor quality
+How to tell if email data is bad email data

 More Than Words jargon dictionary – a “field” is a column on a spreadsheet which might contain, for example, a company’s registered number.
 If most of all of the cells in that column contain registered numbers, there is good “coverage”.
 If most cells in a field are empty, there is “poor coverage”.
 Some information is harder to get than others during the data gathering process and when it’s more difficult, the coverage in a field is less likely to be as complete.